emil-palm/Dota2Discord/README.md

 * !g - Gives you some dota2 stats about the last game played by sending user.
 * !g DISCORDUSER - gives you info about that discord nicknames last game.
 Also works with mentions and without
 * !unregister - Removes the steamid for the sending user.
+* !top5 [player|hero] - Gives you a top list based of recorded games

 ### Setup
 Create a file called evilbot.json in the cloned repository.